-Trainees spend approximately 26 weeks on school placement.
-Most of this is in the main placement school, with half a term in the spring term in a contrasting school.
+Trainees spend approximately 29 weeks on school placement.
+Most of this is in the main placement school in the autumn and summer terms, with at least 6 weeks in the spring term in a contrasting school.

 Financial support isn’t available for this course because it comes with a salary.

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

 - A UK first degree (or equivalent).
 Normally 2.2 or better (or equiv.
 360 CAT points).

 - GCSE English Language Grade 4/C or above (or equivalent)

 - GCSE Mathematics Grade 4/C or above (or equivalent)